fbpx

 Day 1 - Alice Springs

-This morning, you’ll hit the road for Simpsons Gap in the West MacDonnell Ranges National Park (Tjoritja).
-Keep an eye out for rock wallabies as you take part in a guided walk through the important spiritual site.
-A First Nations guide will share their insights on the local flora and fauna and will tell the story of the great Tjunba (Perentie) totem that protects the gorge and its present importance to the Eastern and Northern Arrernte People.
+Hit the road to Simpsons Gap in West MacDonnell Ranges National Park (Tjoritja).
+Keep an eye out for rock wallabies on a guided walk through this spiritual site with a First Nations guide.
+They’ll share insights on the local flora and fauna and the story of the great Tjunba (Perentie) totem that protects the gorge.
 The walk will also take you along the riverbed that marks the boundary between the Eastern and Northern Arrernte tribes.
-Next, drive along the Stuart and Lasseter Highway and through the colourful semi-desert to Watarrka National Park, home of the majestic Kings Canyon.
-Your leader will take you along the Kings Creek Walk, following the trail between soaring cliffs and ethereal rock formations.
+Next, drive along the Stuart and Lasseter Highway and through the colourful semi-desert to Watarrka National Park, home to Kings Canyon.
+Your leader will take you along the Kings Creek Walk, following the trail between huge cliffs and ethereal rock formations.
 You’d be hard-pressed to find a more magical place!
-Tonight enjoy an included dinner before visiting the Light Towers - an immersive visual and aural display.
+Tonight enjoy an included dinner before an optional visit to the Light Towers – an immersive visual and aural display.

-Spend the morning exploring the rugged landscape of Kings Canyon and enjoy the 3-hour rim walk up and across the famous Kings Canyon plateau, from the sandstone domes of the 'Lost City' to the oasis of the 'Garden of Eden'.
-You’ll walk across the red rock cliffs that protrude from the land and take in views of the palm forest below.
+Spend the morning exploring the rugged Kings Canyon and do the famous rim walk up and across the Kings Canyon plateau.
+From the sandstone domes of the 'Lost City' to the oasis of the 'Garden of Eden', you’ll walk across red rock cliffs that protrude from the land and take in views of the palm forest below.
 Then hit the road again for a scenic drive across the sprawling landscape to Uluru-Kata Tjuta National Park.
-Keep your eyes out, there’s chance that you might spot brumbys, camels or wallabies on the drive.
-Arrive at Kata Tjuta (formerly known as The Olgas) – a towering collection of 36 domed rock formations.
-Here, you'll embark on a walk to a popular lookout to admire the stunning formations that make up Kata Tjuta – these ochre-coloured shapes are a mesmerising sight.
-After, you'll make your way to one of Australia’s most spiritually significant and iconic sites, Uluru.
-From a prime location, you’ll enjoy the view as the sun sets over the epic sandstone monolith – watching the incredible landscape shift in colour is a sight you won’t soon forget!
+Arrive at Kata Tjuta (formerly known as The Olgas) – a collection of 36 towering rock domes – and walk to a popular lookout to admire the formations.
+After, head to one of Australia’s most spiritually significant and iconic sites, Uluru.
+Enjoy the view from a prime location as the sun sets over the epic sandstone monolith – watching the landscape shift in colour is a sight you won’t soon forget!

 You'll start the day early in one of the best ways imaginable – watching a spectacular sunrise over Uluru.
 Embark on a short walk across the rust-coloured landscape to a nearby waterhole and marvel at some of the traditional art sites.
 Your leader will shed light on the history and nature here and explain how the Anangu people are deeply connected to the lands.
 After, stop by the Uluru-Kata Tjuta Cultural Centre to continue learning about First Nations culture.
 Stop by Yulara for any travellers finishing the trip here.
 Then, hit the highway for Alice Springs just after lunch.
 This is where you’ll say goodbye to the members of your group who are leaving today and your local leader.